Use of Blood Products in a Radiation Emergency

 Background information about transfusion issues and policies

-- Post-transfusion graft-versus-host disease (PT-GVHD) can be a life-threatening consequence of transfusing blood into certain patients, including those with significant whole body radiation dose from exposure.
+- Transfusion-associated graft-versus-host disease (TA-GVHD) is a life-threatening consequence of transfusing blood into at-risk patients, including those with significant whole body radiation dose from exposure.

-- If patients receiving large doses of whole-body radiation need blood products for any reason, PT-GVHD must be avoided, as treatment is difficult and rarely successful.
+- If patients receiving large doses of whole-body radiation need blood products for any reason, TA-GVHD must be avoided, as treatment is difficult and rarely successful.

-- In PT-GVHD, donor lymphocytes in transfused blood attack recipient organs and tissues.
+- In TA-GVHD, donor lymphocytes in transfused blood attack recipient organs and tissues.
 The donor cells recognize recipient HLA, proliferate via lymphoblastic transformation, and are not eliminated by host immune defenses.

-- The fresher the blood, the higher the risk of PT-GVHD, especially with blood used within 3 days after donation.
+- The fresher the blood, the higher the risk of TA-GVHD, especially with blood used within 3 days after donation.

-- PT-GVHD occurs at a higher rate in patients with no history of blood transfusions and in patients who receive blood from relatives.
+- TA-GVHD occurs at a higher rate in patients with no history of blood transfusions and in patients who receive blood from relatives.

 - Leukocyte reduction by filtration is not sufficient to prevent PT-GVHD, but it is recommended because it diminishes the following: